 The Council has now received formal notification from the Parliamentary Under-Secretary of State for Children and Families that they are satisfied that sufficient progress has been made and that the Council can now focus on embedding quality of practice across Children's Social Care.
-The Improvement Board will remain in place for the next six months to ensure that the improvements made have been sustained.
+The Improvement Board will remain in place until the improvements made have been sustained.

-A transformation framework will be launched which establishes the strategic ambition and direction of children's services, aligning to the Council outcomes framework.
-The Transformation Plan supports improved quality and long-term sustainability in outcomes and cost.

-Ofsted and the DfE will maintain scrutiny on children's social care despite the lifting of the escalation measures.
-Reviews/inspections from both bodies are anticipated before the end of 2020.
-Therefore, the independently chaired monthly improvement board remains in place, underpinned by a re-framed improvement plan which sits within the wider children's services transformation framework.
+- A transformation framework has been launched which establishes the strategic ambition and direction of children's services, aligning to the Council outcomes framework. - The Transformation Plan supports improved quality and long-term sustainability in outcomes and cost. - Ofsted and the DfE will maintain scrutiny on children's social care despite the lifting of the escalation measures.
+A DfE review held in September 2020 was assured by the improvements that have been achieved to date.
+An Ofsted assurance visit is anticipated before the end of 2020.
+The outcome of which will determine whether the DfE Improvement Notice may be removed.
+Therefore, the independently chaired improvement board will remain in place, underpinned by the re-framed improvement plan which sits within the wider children's services transformation framework.
 The improvement plan has three priority areas: positive performance; high quality practice and motivated workforce.
-Reporting on progress to achieve the priority outcomes will commence in July 2020.